miyagawa/Dist-Milla/README.md

 and love it, then you can stop reading this, or even using this module at all.

-If you heard of dzil and think it's overkill or doesn't work for yor module, this is why Milla exists.
+If you heard of dzil and think it's overkill or doesn't work for your module, this is why Milla exists.

 If you have tried dzil ages ago and thought it was slow, or couldn't